During which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

 Understand the process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two consecutive divisions: meiosis I and meiosis II.
+It consists of two stages: Meiosis I and Meiosis II.

-Recognize that crossing over is a crucial event in meiosis that increases genetic diversity.
-It involves the exchange of genetic material between homologous chromosomes.
+Learn about Prophase I, the first phase of Meiosis I, where homologous chromosomes pair up in a process called synapsis, forming tetrads.

-Identify the phases of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct characteristics and roles in the process of meiosis.
+Recognize that during Prophase I, crossing over occurs.
+This is when non-sister chromatids of homologous chromosomes exchange genetic material, increasing genetic diversity.

 Watch next